 Instructor: Ashley Mason

-Tentative Itinerary (subject to change): At 7:00 we will gather at Field Camp for introductions and an overview of the geology before our departure for Logan Pass.
+Itinerary: (subject to change due to trail closures and weather) At 7 a.m. we will gather at Field Camp for introductions and an overview of the geology of Glacier National Park before our departure for Logan Pass.
 Several pull-outs along our drive provide key geologic perspectives as well as photo opportunities.
 Our hiking route along the Highline Trail takes us toward Haystack Butte for lunch.
-Returning by the same route, we should return to Logan Pass by about 4:00 PM and back to Field Camp around 5:00 PM.
-(Note: If Logan Pass or the Highline Trail is closed due to snow or unforeseen circumstances, we will offer an alternate hike at Scenic Point.)
+Returning by the same route.
+The course will end by 4 p.m. and will not be cancelled due to weather.

-Physical Requirements: Active hikes.
-We will hike at a moderate pace between a dozen or more geology stops to discuss the landscape we are viewing.
-The hike from Logan Pass to Haystack Butte and back to Logan Pass is about 7 miles with 1,000 feet elevation gain and loss.
+Physical Requirements: Moderate to strenuous difficulty.
+We will hike at a moderate pace between a dozen or more geology stops to discuss the landscape.
+The hike from Logan Pass to Haystack Butte and back to Logan Pass is about 7.2 miles with 1,500 feet of elevation changes.